joescii/lift-ng/README.md

 Here are things we would like in this library.
 It's not a road map, but should at least give an idea of where we plan to explore soon.

+* Support `LAFuture` fields in model objects by wiring them up to `$q` promises on the client.
-* Correctly support client-side changes to models containing arrays when bound with `NgModelBinder`.
+* Correctly support client-side changes to models containing arrays when mixing `BindingOptimizations` into an `NgModelBinder`.
-* Support removing fields in models bound with `NgModelBinder`.
+* Support removing fields in models bound with an `NgModelBinder` with `BindingOptimizations` mixed in.
 * Retain diffs in `NgModelBinder`.
 Allow server to reject client-side changes.
-* Support `LAFuture` fields in model objects by wiring them up to `$q` promises on the client.
 * Support Lift's Record with `NgModel`.
 * Support dynamically-loaded templates for routing frameworks.
 (See [Issue 7](https://github.com/joescii/lift-ng/issues/7))
 * Produce an error message when an attempt is made to use a model which does not extend `NgModel`.
 (Currently this silently fails)